delicb/firefox-auto-tab-grouping/README.md

    - Tabs from unconfigured patterns will be ungrouped
    - Pinned tabs are ignored by default (can be changed in settings)
 7. **Manage Configuration**:
+   - **Edit groups**: Click "Edit" next to any group to modify its name or color in-place
+   - **Edit rules**: Click "Edit" next to any rule to modify its pattern, type, or group assignment
-   - Remove groups or rules using the "Remove" buttons
+   - **Remove groups or rules**: Use the "Remove" buttons (editing makes deletion less necessary)
    - Use control buttons to regroup all tabs, ungroup all tabs, or toggle auto-grouping
+8. **In-Place Editing**:
+   - **Group editing**: Change group names and colors without losing existing rules
+   - **Rule editing**: Modify patterns, switch between Simple/Regex types, or reassign to different groups
+   - **Validation**: All edits are validated before saving to prevent errors
+   - **No data loss**: Editing preserves all existing configurations and relationships
-8. **Visual Feedback**: The extension provides notifications for all actions (success, warnings, errors)
+9. **Visual Feedback**: The extension provides notifications for all actions (success, warnings, errors)

 ### Pattern Types